MatthewJDavis/matthewjdavis.github.io/_posts/2018-09-03-self-signed-cert-for-local-dev.md

 Now you'll be able to use the pem file with HAProxy (or whatever you are testing) and the connection will be trusted over SSL when using Google Chrome (you'll need to shutdown and restart chrome).
 This doesn't work with Firefox which has it's own separate certificate store.

-Here is Jenkins now running locally with the PEM file created confiured in HAProxy and showing trusted because the cer file has been added to the Windows certificate store.
+Here is Jenkins now running locally with the PEM file created configured in HAProxy and showing trusted because the cer file has been added to the Windows certificate store.

 ![Jenkins running locally with a trusted certificate](/images/self-signed-cert/https-secure.png)

+## Tidy up

 Finally to tidy up and remove the self signed cert after testing has finished, run the following in PowerShell as an administrator